dralquinta/dralquinta/README.md

 <br/>

-My name is D, I'm a Customer Engineer at Google
+My name is D, I'm a Distinguished Cloud Solutions Architect at Oracle Corp.

-Specialist in Infrastructure and Application Modernization.
+I'm a Cloud Solutions Architect expert in Cloud Native, DevOps, SDE, Performance Tuning and Troubleshooting/Debugging.